-

 Chicago College of Osteopathic Medicine

 Through a comprehensive course of study in Gross Anatomy, Histology, and Neuroscience, the Department of Anatomy provides instruction in the morphology of the human body.
 The study of anatomy is particularly germane to osteopathic medicine because the relationship between structure and function is a fundamental tenet of the osteopathic philosophy.
 Direct observation of human structure is the essence of the anatomy courses.
-In Gross Anatomy, all students participate in the dissection of the cadaver under the guidance of the Anatomy faculty.
-Dissection is supplemented by the study of anatomical models, osteological specimens, diagnostic images, and transverse sections.
-In Histology, students apply the principles presented in lecture to the microscopic identification of normal human cells and tissues, while the Neuroscience course uses case studies, brain specimens and laboratory exercises to apply and reinforce basic concepts.
+In Gross Anatomy, all students participate in supervised dissection of anatomical donors supplemented by the study of anatomical models, bones, and medical images.
+In Histology, students apply the principles presented in lecture to the microscopic identification of normal human cells, tissues, and organs while Neuroscience is a clinically oriented course that integrates neurobiology, neuroanatomy, and physiology with clinical case presentations on neurological disorders and diseases.